 An article from CNN, The next frontier in 3-D printing: Human organs, explains the basics of the emerging technologies:

 “Bioprinting works like this: Scientists harvest human cells from biopsies or cells, then allow them to multiply in a petri dish.
 The resulting mixture, a sort of biological ink, is fed into a 3-D printer, which is programmed to arrange different cell types, along with other materials, into a precise three-dimensional shape.
 Doctors hope that when placed in the body, these 3-D-printed cells will integrate with existing tissues.”

 So far, there have been several successes including a two-year old girl, born without a trachea, who received a windpipe built with her own cells.
 At the heart of emerging medical technologies reside cells.

 For sufferers of a chronic lung disease, the many possibilities of cellular therapy are quite evident.
-Cellular therapy provides another option for sufferers to breathe easier.
+Cellular therapy provides another option for sufferers to Breathe EasierTM.
 It harnesses the innate healing power of a patient’s own cells in order to help slow down the progression of the disease.

-Today, lung disease can be treated with adult cells harvested from the patient’s own blood or bone marrow to replace damaged lung cells with healthy ones.
+Today, lung disease can be treated with cells harvested from the patient’s own blood to replace damaged lung cells with healthy ones.
 This innovative procedure may slow the progression of the disease, but it also may improve lung function and may reduce inflammation.

 For more information on how cellular therapy could help you, contact the Lung Institute at 888-745-6697.